GSAS Graduate Student Professional Development

 Learn more about the GPE.

 The YGI Fellowship is open to humanities PhD students who wish to pursue external work experiences related to their academic research at organizations outside of Yale.
-As a YGI fellow, you will develop key professional skills and gain work experience while furthering your scholarly goals.
-The program provides funding for positions that would otherwise be unpaid.
+YGI fellows develop key professional skills and gain work experience while furthering their scholarly goals.
 You design your own position in conversation with outside organizations, such as museums, presses, and nonprofits.
+These internships are designed to be low-intensive experiences; they take up to 10 hours per week and come with a modest stipend.

 Learn more about the YGI.